NancyZhang26/silly_blog/posts/clubbingpackagept10.md

 I had to cue a song and show off ***how one can leverage some drunkness for auditory disaster.***

 Interestingly, I was not socially awkward at all this time because I stopped caring.
 I asked if I could sing [Viva La Vida](https://open.spotify.com/track/1mea3bSkSGXuIRvnydlB5b?si=0eccc4b05a8840c7).
-The guitarist nodded. ***His eyes were cloudy blue.*** I smell ***loneliness,*** or is that just me trying to build a character?
+The guitarist nodded. ***His eyes were cloudy blue.*** I smelled ***loneliness,*** or is that just me trying to build a character?

 I asked the guitarist to take some short videos for me… And he took ***a whole 3 minutes of me screaming and singing in my drunk ass…*** It was not until I got home that I realized ***how killa-drunk I looked.*** There were strangers taking videos of me, too.
 Jesus Christ!
 Cringe alert.